 “The Cairns economy continues to move ahead with improvements on the employment and labour market front, though with continued suspicion as to the statistically measured pace.
 Meanwhile forward indicators such as tourism and construction remain slow.
 The Cairns property market is maintaining a ‘Steady State’ position, tight rental vacancy conditions and very low levels of new housing construction.” – Rick Carr, Research Consultant, Herron Todd White Cairns.

-Details of HTW’s July 2018 CairnsWatch report follows in this Cairns Property Market Update:
+Details of HTW’s July 2019 CairnsWatch report is as follows: